anubhavshrimal/Machine-Learning/README.md

 | ------------------------------------- | ------------------------------------------------------------------------------------------------------------ |
 | Game Bot using Reinforcement Learning | Game bot trained using Deep Q Networks and Q-learning to play games such as PACMAN, Frozen-lake, etc.        |
 | Course Recommendation System          | Appriori Algorithm based recommendation system to suggest courses based on past student's data at IIIT Delhi |

+### Research Papers (Anubhav Reads)

+A list of research papers in the domain of machine learning, deep learning and related fields.
+The list of papers can be viewed based on differentiating criteria's such as (Conference venue, Year Published, Topic Covered, Authors, etc.).

+You can find the curated list of research papers in [this repository](https://github.com/anubhavshrimal/Machine-Learning-Research-Papers).

 ### Kaggle Competitions